troygNZ/homebridge-solax/README.md

 **hasBattery**: _Optional_: Defaults to true.
 Experimental.
 Shows Battery information.
 Note, due to limited documentaiton from Solax, the Charging State is estimated based on the delta of Battery Watts.

 **valueStrategy**: _Optional_: Defaults to SimpleMovingAverage.
-LatestReading = use the latest values at each polling period, or SimpleMovingAverage for providing some smoothing of values, to handle scenarios like sporadic cloud/sun moments.
+LatestReading = use the latest values at each polling period, SimpleMovingAverage for providing some smoothing of values, to handle scenarios like sporadic cloud/sun moments.
+Averages over the entire history.
+ExpoentialMovingAverage = Use standard Exponential Moving Average calculation to provide a smoothed last value.
+Refer to movingAverageHistoryLength for Moving Average based history tuning.

 ### Leveraging in Automations via Motion Sensor Accessories